adaptris/interlok-docs/docs/pages/user-guide/adapter-executing-ws.md

 [apache-cxf-soap-service][] is the simplest way of executing a webservice; you just need to know the structure of the webservice document (which can be easily discovered by using SoapUI against the WSDL); map to it, and configure the service appropriately.
 In the majority of cases, this is the only service you will need.
 This service relies on the optional `optional/webservice-cxf` package.

-{% include important.html content="You should exclude `org.codehaus.woodstox:woodstox-core` and/or `org.fasterxml.woodstox:woodstox-core` from the dependency tree.
-This will cause problems with configuration unmarshalling and CDATA elements" %}
+!> **IMPORTANT** You should exclude `org.codehaus.woodstox:woodstox-core` and/or `org.fasterxml.woodstox:woodstox-core` from the dependency tree.
+This will cause problems with configuration unmarshalling and CDATA elements

 ### Example ###